 - c) Activities where forest management does not contribute to the maintenance, conservation or enhancement of biodiversity on landscape, ecosystem, species or genetic levels. - d) Activities where ecologically important forest areas are not identified, protected, conserved or set aside. - i.
-The Environmental Performance Index (EPI)5 score for "Biodiversity & Habitat" of the country is lower than 50.
-Where no EPI index exists for a certain country, other indicators may be utilised, such as legislation addressing controversial sources elements c and d, combined with evidence of reliable enforcement of legislation (TI CPI score >50, or WJP Rule of Law score >0.5). - e) Activities where forest conversions occur, in other than justified circumstances where the conversion: - i. is in compliance with national and regional policy and legislation applicable for land use and forest management; and - ii. does not have negative impacts on ecologically important forest areas, culturally and socially significant areas, or other protected areas; and - iii. does not destroy areas of significantly high carbon stock; and - iv. makes a contribution to long-term conservation, economic, and/or social benefits. - i.
+The Environmental Performance Index (EPI)^{Note 4} score for "Biodiversity & Habitat" of the country is lower than 50.
+Where no EPI index exists for a certain country, other indicators may be utilised, such as legislation addressing controversial sources elements c and d, combined with evidence of reliable enforcement of legislation (TI CPI score >50, or WJP Rule of Law score >0.5). - e) Activities where native forest conversions occur, except in the following justified circumstance where the conversion: - i. is in compliance with local, state and territory and national policy and legislation applicable for land use and forest management, and - ii. does not have negative impacts on ecologically important forest areas, culturally and socially significant areas, or other protected areas, and - iii. does not destroy areas of significantly high carbon stock, and - iv. makes a contribution to long-term conservation, economic, and/or social benefits. - i.
 The country/region has been identified as having had a net loss of forest area >1% over the most recent ten years of available data, according to publicly available data or information, such as provided by the FAO. - ii.
-In the country/region the net area with conversions from forests to forest plantations exceeds the forest area increase of the country/region, according to publicly available data or information, such as provided by the FAO. - 2 The rows a) i) are elements of 1.3.7, controversial sources.
+In the country/region the net area with conversions from forests to forest plantations exceeds the forest area increase of the country/region, according to publicly available data or information, such as provided by the FAO. - Note 1: The rows a) i) are elements of 1.3.7, controversial sources.
 The rows underneath each element, numbered with Roman numerals (i, ii, iii etc.) provide the indicators used for the risk assessment for this element.
-Where more than one indicator is listed per element, all indicators shall be applied. - 3 Examples of external references and more detailed explanation can be found in the recent issue of PEFC GD 2001 Chain of custody of forest-based products Guidance for use. - 4 These indices might not always be appropriate for forestry.
-Where more appropriate indicators exist, these can be used with a prior agreement with the PEFC Council.
-These alternative indicators will be listed in the chain of custody guidance document. - 5 The EPI is produced jointly by Yale University and Columbia University in collaboration with the World Economic Forum. https://epi.envirocenter.yale.edu/about-epi f)Activities where the spirit of the ILO Declaration on Fundamental Principles and Rights at Work (1998) is not met.
+Where more than one indicator is listed per element, all indicators shall be applied. - Note 2: Examples of external references and more detailed explanation can be found in the recent issue of PEFC GD 2001 Chain of custody of forest-based products Guidance for use. - Note 3: These indices might not always be appropriate for forestry.
+Where more appropriate indicators exist, these can be used with a prior agreement through Responsible Wood and the PEFC Council.
+These alternative indicators will be listed in the chain of custody guidance document. - Note 4: The EPI is produced jointly by Yale University and Columbia University in collaboration with the World Economic Forum. https://epi.envirocenter.yale.edu/about-epi f)Activities where the spirit of the ILO Declaration on Fundamental Principles and Rights at Work (1998) is not met.